BeneathTheInk/reactiveLibrary/README.md

 Contexts also have a stop method that halts the context completely.
 All subscriptions are unsubscribed and the context is brought to a normalized state.
 A context can be restarted by calling it again.

+Reactive contexts come with an easy clean up utility that helps to run some function whenever the context is stopped or re-run.
+This is useful for deep contexts that need to be destroyed regularly.

 Useful Utilities
 ----------------